osmandapp/web/main/blog/2017-07-14-android-2-70/index.md

       </tr>
 </table>

 Just go to OsmAnd > Plugins > Mapillary and enable it.
 Using the widget on the map, you'll be able to view images or videos and even add your own.
 To view the images and videos, you'll have to go to Configure Map menu and enable the Mapillary layer.
 Now you have access to an extensive database created by volunteers.
-To view media attached to a certain point on the map, just make a long tap there and open the context menu.
+To view media attached to a certain point on the map, just make a long-tap there and open the context menu.
 You'll be able to scroll through images of the location easily.
 Zoom in closer to view the images even more conveniently in a Mapillary window over your map.
 You can also press the white arrows to 'move' along the streets.
 To contribute to Mapillary, just press on the widget and take a picture.

 ## Ruler